tarwn/lessthandot-hugo/blogs/content/posts/2013-04-20-missing-index-suggestion-duplicate-index.md

 **Summary**

 We do not always see performance issues from duplicated indexes from blindly creating indexes suggested by SQL Server.
 This is typically due to the fact that tables may not be large enough at the time to really see how the impact can degrade performance.
 When indexing, you always want to think, at a minimum, 20 times larger than what the table is and how it may impact how the table is used.
-If you have that mindset, even if it does not always apply to table like metadata tables, you’ll implement better indexing and better management solutions.
+If you have that mindset, even if it does not always apply to table like metadata tables, you'll implement better indexing and better management solutions.

  [1]: http://www.sqlskills.com/blogs/paul/missing-index-dmvs-bug-that-could-cost-your-sanity/